muhammadmueenarif/Ecommerce-Store-with-React-JS/readme.txt

 now we will be facing errors. just clear all the data in app.js file and remove webvitals in index.js. and if we write rafce and it will create arrow function and export it.

+Lec 06.
+Important React and JS Concepts.
+Variables. any function that we use in app.js file must return something. var let const, 3 Variables. most use let and const. var not used because it offers multiple declaration and multiple value changes.
+For example, if declare variable A and give value 22, we can also give it value 40. it's second value So 40 that will log in console. this can be confusing because variable is same, but value given to it has changed, If we assign another value 50, then 50 will log in console.

+but we won't get same result if we apply same strategy or code to a let variable.
+This is because let variable can only have one declared value. we can give same value to different let variables but cannot give different values to same let variable.

+For example, if we define variable, let A and give it value 22 then give it value 44 again and save file.
+Then 44 will appear in console. if we declare variable, let a again and give it the value of 50, then save file.
+So 50 will be printed because we cannot define values more than once in a let variable though an error will occur and nothing will be reported in the console.

+let a= 22;
+a=44; this is true possible. but again let a=50; is false and give error.

+in const, we can't change variable. const a=50; if we give a=40 again or const a=50, it will show error.

+Lec 07.
+Functions